smfelton/smfelton.github.io/index.markdown

 I've used these concepts in a range of robotic applications, as well as non-robotic applications such as antennas, wearable machines, and medical imaging.

 I've worked in the [Harvard Microbotics Lab](https://www.micro.seas.harvard.edu/) and the [Wyss Institute](https://wyss.harvard.edu/), and directed my own lab at [Northeastern University](https://robotics.northeastern.edu/).
-My Erdős number is 3.
 I'm currently a robotics designer and systems engineer at a stealth startup, working on some unique challenges in robotic manipulation and material handling.